 [Clip: Using a deadly nerve agent, Assad choked out the lives of helpless men, women and children.

-End quote.
 So apparently the driving motive here was the President's feelings, wo wo wo feelings.
-We thought we'd elected a practical, deal-making, hard-headed National Conservative to the presidency.
+We thought we'd elected a practical, deal-making, hard-headed National Conservative to the Presidency.
 It seems that we actually elected a 14-year-old girl.

 Of course it's a shame for little kids to be killed; and poisoning by gas is a nasty way to go.
 The world is full of horrors, though.
 Why is this particular one any of America's business?
 Let the President explain.

 [Clip: It is in this vital national security interest of the United States to prevent and deter the spread and use of deadly chemical weapons.]